"As moms, we are in it together-raising the future. We are a tribe of future makers. So let's support each other."

 DR. DAVIDA MURRAY, PT, DPT

 Dr. Davida is a fiercely passionate mother to her 3 children and wife to her husband, as well as a strong supporter of moms everywhere.
-She believes moms are the ultimate super-heroines who never get enough recognition or support.
+She is also the founder of Vermont Moms Outdoors and is the current Vice President of the American Physical Therapy Association Vermont Chapter.
+Dr. Davida believes moms are the ultimate super-heroines who never get enough recognition or support.
 She is now on a mission to do her part to change that.

 Growing up in the suburbs of Houston, TX, Dr. Davida devoted her time to school and basketball.
-She went on to pursue her Doctorate of Physical Therapy, graduating in 2015.
-Through her experience as a physical therapist, she has worked in all settings from hospitals to nursing homes to your every day private practice.
+She went on to pursue her Doctorate of Physical Therapy, graduating in 2015 while taking up running as her sport of focus.
 Her chosen areas of specialization are women’s orthopedic and pelvic-centered therapies.

 If you answer "Yes" to any of these questions, there may be a solution for you through physical therapy!